Spring Valley Caverns

 Click for larger view

-Clay Kraus at the natural spring entrance.
+The natural spring entrance.

 Discovery Trip